Cornwall Railway: Now part of the Great Western Railway

 Following the amalgamation, plans were put in place for the gauge conversion, which took place over the weekend of 21 May 1892.

 The replacement of the timber viaducts, started by the Cornwall Railway itself and then suspended, was resumed and between 1896 and 1904 all the remaining timber viaducts on the Plymouth to Truro line were replaced by masonry, or masonry and iron, structures.
 However, the structures on the lightly trafficked Falmouth branch continued for some years, finally being replaced by 1927.

-Remaining Cornwall Railway structures
+Surviving Cornwall Railway structures

 Of the structures built by the Cornwall Railway, the most impressive is the Royal Albert Bridge, still fully operational.

 Many of the piers of Brunel's original timber viaducts remain today, having been left in place when the replacement viaduct was built alongside.
 The original viaducts are fully discussed in the article Cornwall Railway viaducts.

 Many smaller masonry bridges, and the stations at Liskeard and St Germans remain in use.
 The stations standing at Par and Saltash were also built by the Cornwall Railway, although these were later constructions.
 The footbridge at St Austell is a rare example of a Great Western Railway footbridge that still retains a roof.
 On the Falmouth extension there is an original goods shed at Perranwell and a group of 20 workers' cottages at Falmouth.